 People that are new to homesteading often get a bit of a shock when they buy a house with some land because they think that it will be all ready to go once they move in.
 If you’re lucky, the land may be ready for growing but a lot of the time, it isn’t.
-Your first big challenge is getting that land ready so you can actually start growing some food out there, and that can be a lot harder than people realize.
-If your land isn’t ready for gardening quite yet, here’s some information on preparing land for planting that might help.
+If your land isn’t ready for gardening quite yet, here’s some information for how to start a vegetable garden from scratch.

-Once you have completed these steps, your soil should be in a good state to start planting some crops.
-Here’s an article that can help you.
+Once you have completed these steps, your soil should be in a good state to start planting.